H5N1 in Cats: A Closer Look at What We Know and Don’t Know

 This distinction is crucial.
 The presence of viral genetic material alone doesn’t necessarily indicate a causative relationship.
 Think of it like finding fragments of a broken key in a lock – while the pieces are there, we can’t automatically conclude they were responsible for opening (or in this case, damaging) the mechanism.

 Further, at the time of writing we do not know anything about the health status and age of the cat.
 These are important details that could change how we view this from a scientific perspective.
 Furthermore, we are unclear if this particular product was the only food source for this cat.
 Was the cat also receiving raw milk, raw poultry from the grocery store, raw eggs?
+There is also social media evidence that this cat was not an indoor cat, and went outside and into public along with dogs from the same household [1].
+This fact demonstrates the potential that the cat became infected from outside sources, or that the dogs in the household were potential carriers of the virus.

 We want to be clear that we are not diminishing the severity of H5N1, we also think it is important to understand all the details before jumping to conclusions.
 A balanced and thorough analysis is the only way to mitigate future issues.